-Massachusetts drivers will be unable to get their cars inspected through the weekend — and likely into next week — the state’s Registry of Motor Vehicles said Friday as a state contractor scrambled to restore the breached software underpinning the inspection system.
+Massachusetts drivers will be unable to get their cars inspected through the weekend, and likely into next week, the Registry of Motor Vehicles said Friday as a state contractor scrambled to restore the breached software underpinning the inspection system.

 The company, Wisconsin-based Applus Technologies, provides the software behind the vehicle inspection system at hundreds of auto shops and gas stations across the state.
 But Applus was forced to take it offline in Massachusetts and other states earlier this week in response to a malware attack, and does not yet know when it will return.

 Applus and the RMV said they must conduct an exhaustive review of the company’s system and its connection with the state agency before a restart can take place.

 “At this point, it is too early in the process for us to give you an exact schedule,” Applus chief executive Darrin Greene said Friday during a teleconference with Massachusetts inspection site operators.